antonhornquist/Grrr-sc/README.md

 ## Documentation

-Tutorials, example apps and reference documentation in SCDoc help format is installed and available in the SuperCollider IDE once the library is installed.
+Tutorials, example apps and reference documentation in SCDoc help format is installed and available in the SuperCollider IDE once the Grrr library is installed.

+## Tests

+An automated test suite for Grrr-sc is available separately [GrrrTests-sc](http://github.com/antonhornquist/GrrrTests-sc).

 ## Implementation

 Code readability has been favored over optimizations.

-An extensive automated test suite for Grrr-sc is available separately [GrrrTests-sc](http://github.com/antonhornquist/GrrrTests-sc).

 The [grrr-rb](http://github.com/antonhornquist/grrr-rb) library is a Ruby port of this library.
 The SuperCollider and Ruby classes are generated using the [rsclass-rb](http://github.com/antonhornquist/rsclass-rb) class generator based on meta data defined in the [grrr-meta-rb](http://github.com/antonhornquist/grrr-meta-rb) repository.